Want a short-barreled AR-15 but don’t want to pay the tax stamp for it?

-If you are shopping on a budget, you still have plenty of quality options available for a AR-15 pistol.
+If you are shopping on a budget, you still have plenty of quality options available for an AR-15 pistol.
 It’s a hard line to walk between cheap and affordable, but I think I’ve found three great guns for your AR-15 pistol needs — without making your wallet cry.

 The gun is complete with a brace, magazine, and handguard.
-The gun itself is in 5.56 so ammo is cheaper and more common.
+It’s chambered in 5.56, so ammo is cheaper and more common.
 The only thing you need to add is a set of sights or an optic.

 The Radical Firearms 10.5 inch pistol has a 10-inch FGS rail.
 This rail allows you to mount M-LOK or RF FGSA rail attachments.
 The rail itself is a completely round handguard.
 It’s very comfortable in hand, to be honest.

 Radical Firearms 10.5" Pistol

 - 10.5" barrel for a little more accuracy

 - Doesn't come with a stabilizing brace